redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 ## Adding new entries

 Use `XADD` with `*` for ID and that automatically generates timestamps plus fields and values.
 There are a couple of ways of retrieving things.
-You could give it a time range or you could ask for everything that’s happened since a timestamp or ID that you specify.
+You could give it a time range or you could ask for everything that's happened since a timestamp or ID that you specify.
 On one command you can ask for anything from 10:30 until 11:15 am on each day over a specified period of time.

 ## Consumer groups